thoth-station/ansible-role-argo-workflows/README.md

   # Overlays must be present in the [/templates/overlays/](/templates/overlays/) folder and must contain a valid `kustomization.yaml`
   overlay: ""       # options: openshift

-  # Kind of artifact repository to be configured (if not empty)
-  # options:
-  # - "s3"
-  ARTIFACT_REPOSITORY: ""

   # Argo container runtime executor
   #
   #     Docker